amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/_index.md

 ## About

-In this blog, we'll use a Large Language Model (LLM) to summarize a web page and store the summary in a DynamoDB table.
+In this blog, we'll use a Large Language Model (LLM) to summarize a web page and store the summary in an Amazon DynamoDB table.
 The web page's URL serves as both the input source and the key for storing the summary in the table.

 [{{< icon "github" >}}](https://github.com/amoschen-ygtq/llm-with-lambda) **[source code](https://github.com/amoschen-ygtq/llm-with-lambda)**